Jasig/openregistry-loader/doc/configuration.md

                 * keyField: field:
                 * type: field: String:
                 * url: field: String:
             * localAttribute: group: configuration for a localAttribute.
 There may be multiple of these in a person
                 * keyField (required): field: key field distinguishing the attribute.
 Should be the key of the `localAttribute` set on the person.
+                * value (required): field: value for the local attribute
+        * localAttribute: group: configuration for a localAttribute.
+There may be multiple of these in a person
+            * keyField (required): field: key field distinguishing the attribute.
+Should be the key of the `localAttribute` set on the person.